Speaker(s): Juan Travieso

-Juan Travieso speaks about how education is important to one’s professional career as an artist, referencing his own experience as an SMFA Alumni and now successful artist.
-He will also discuss how artists find inspiration, drawing on his own: endangered species.
+He also speaks about how education is important to one's professional career as an artist, referencing his own experience as an SMFA Alumni and now successful artist.
+Participants will learn about:

 - Education behind the artists